 Medicine - Research

-The School of Medicine, Dentistry and Biomedical Sciences trains ~250 postgraduate research students undertaking PhD, MD and MPhil degrees in Cancer Research, Experimental Medicine, Public Health and Medical Education.
-Its diverse postgraduate student population comprises both basic and clinical scientists from across the globe engaged in wide-ranging research projects spanning the breadth of the School's research portfolio from bioinformatics through molecular and cell biology to clinical trials.
+The School of Medicine, Dentistry and Biomedical Sciences trains ~350 postgraduate research students undertaking PhD, MD and MPhil degrees in Cancer Research and Cell Biology, Experimental Medicine, Epidemiology, Public Health, Precision Health, Medical Education and Dentistry each year.
+Its diverse postgraduate student population comprises both basic and clinical scientists from across the globe engaged in wide-ranging research projects spanning the breadth of the School’s research portfolio from traditional population-based epidemiology to 'big data' science and bioinformatics, through molecular and cell biology to clinical trials.
+Reflecting our commitment to gender equality, we hold prestigious School and Institutional Athena Swan Gold Awards. *** Please ensure you submit your CV and covering letter highlighting your strengths and motivation for applying for individual PGR study. *** While projects are initially advertised as medicine or dentistry pathways, there are opportunities to pursue either research degree for individual projects.

 Entry requirements

 The minimum academic requirement for admission to a research degree programme is normally an Upper Second Class Honours degree from a UK or ROI HE provider, or an equivalent qualification acceptable to the University.
+Shortlisting may include consideration of additional qualifications and research experience.
 Further information can be obtained by contacting the School.

 International Students